reprise-bliss/reprise/README.md

 The test suite is located in `reprise/tests/`.
 You can run the tests by typing `make test` (or `make coverage` to also ensure full code coverage).

-Rperise also comes with a Vagrantfile and Puppet manifest, letting you set up a testing environment using [Vagrant](http://vagrantup.com):
+Reprise also comes with a Vagrantfile and Puppet manifest, letting you set up a testing environment using [Vagrant](http://vagrantup.com):

     vagrant up